wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ## Next steps

-  * Integrate health check APIs with kubernetes
+  * Integrate health check APIs with Kubernetes
   * Development environment usking [telepresence](http://telepresence.io/)
   * Add service discovery tool like [consul](https://www.consul.io/)
   * Add a vault system for secrets
   * Better logging
-  * Integrate [helm](https://helm.sh/) to manage the kubernetes cluster
+  * Integrate [helm](https://helm.sh/) to manage the Kubernetes cluster
   * Docker image size management
   * Add support for blue green deployments

 We may be using some things differently that can be improved upon.
 There can be better tools that we are yet to explore.
-We are open for any suggestions that can help us in improving what we already are doing and what we will require in the future.
+We are open to any suggestions that can help us in improving what we are already doing and what we will require in the future.
 This is just a start, we will try to improve in every iteration and solve new challenges.

+Thanks to [Gaurav Nanda](https://twitter.com/gauravmuk) for mentoring and guiding us for everything.